netgen/TagsBundle/doc/INSTALL.md

 ### Update Anonymous Role permissions

-Give 'Read' permisions to the 'Tags' module for the Anonymous Role.
+Give 'Read' permisions to the 'Tags' module for the `Anonymous` role.

 ### Clear the caches